 - Pumpkinseed sunfish (58, 4-8 inches)

 - 65 walleye were also recorded (13-27 inches)

 It was estimated in the survey that fishing on the two lakes generates over $1 million annually for the local economy.

-Lakes Mitchell & Cadillac are known for consistent pike, walleye, bluegill, and crappie are typically caught from the ice.
-As long as there is ice, people are permitted to walk and drive on the lakes, although the DNR does not take responsibility for determining whether the ice is safe for fishing.
+Lakes Mitchell & Cadillac are known for their healthy pike, walleye, bluegill, and crappie populations.
+People are permitted to walk and drive on the lakes, although the DNR does not take responsibility for determining whether the ice is safe.

 The Carl T. Johnson Hunting and Fishing Center and the Outdoors Skills Academy presents a Free Ice Fishing Seminar and Youth Ice Fishing Contest for kids under 16 in March each year.
 This family oriented event is held at the C.T.J.
 Hunting and Fishing Center.
 Seminars are presented covering everything from jigs and bait, to floats, and ice safety with a segment covering rules and regulations.

 Get email updates on ice conditions by subscribing to our winter trail reports newsletter.

 - The Big Manistee River is one of the premier rivers of Michigan, offering over 90 miles of access and varied scenery.
 This river is wide, smooth-flowing and best known for its steelhead and salmon fishing.
 Trout fishing also provides anglers with exciting action, offering a wide variety of trout species.

 - The Pine River Designated a National Wild and Scenic River and a Blue Ribbon Trout Stream, The Pine River in Cadillac is a popular destination for both adventurous paddlers and seasoned fishermen.
 Deep river channels, high exposed sand banks, diverse wildlife and vegetation contribute to the overall scenic feel of the river.